-Chris makes his Doppelbock beer soup with shiitake, baby Bella and white button mushrooms.
-A robust backdrop to the merits of the lager, further bettered by the involvement of butter, onions, double cream and a lot of thyme.
+We make this Doppelbock beer soup with shiitake, baby Bella and white button mushrooms.
+Doppelbock lager has a rich, malty character and toasty edge and as a robust backdrop to its merits are butter, onions, double cream and a lot of thyme.

-You really should not substitute the butter and double cream in Chris’ triple mushroom beer soup with, for example, olive oil and milk.
+You really should not substitute the butter and double cream with, for example, olive oil and milk.
 To achieve its luxuriously dense and silky consistency you need the favor of butter and double cream:)

-Chris garnishes the soup with fresh thyme and freshly ground pepper.
 A small bowl is all you really need to serve – it is so deeply satisfying.
-If you will be making the soup as the first course to a meal, be sure to have it followed by a meaty, hearty dish with loads of flavor – something that will at least match its robustness, not pale in comparison with it.
+If you will be making the soup as the first course to a meal, be sure to have it followed by a meaty, hearty dish with loads of flavor.
+Something that will at least match its robustness, not pale in comparison with it.

-Personally, I like to obtain satisfaction with a larger portion of the soup, then finish my meal with simple toasted bread and a strong, pungent and moldy cheese or a few slices of 1000 Days Aged Gouda or Camembert.
+Personally, I like to obtain satisfaction with a larger portion of the soup, then finish my meal with simple toasted bread and a strong, pungent and moldy cheese or a few slices of aged gouda or Camembert.
 And a small glass of Doppelbock.
-It is a delectable combination and makes for a complete dinner as far as I am concerned.
-Plenty of calories as well as flavor:)
+It is a delectable combination and makes for a complete dinner.

 Besides this beer soup, a recipe where Doppelbock and mushrooms have a remarkable interaction resulting in immense pleasure for the taste buds is our Chicken Beersala.
-You have got to try it!
-It is one of our most popular cooking with beer recipes along with the Schweinshaxe.
+A must try!

 - 1 lb mushrooms (4 oz shiitake, 6 oz baby Bella and 6 oz white button recommended)